Welcome to today's edition of the Rush 24-7 podcast.

 Next time I go out, it may all click in.

-At some point it has to, if I keep this up.
+At some point, it has to, if I keep this up.

 I mean, the challenge is to not revert to the old swing and the old patterns, the old memories that I have.

-And there he's making some pretty good fixes in the swing and the swing plane and so forth, but not one shot.
+And he's making some pretty good fixes in the swing and the swing plane and so forth, but not one shot.

-So I'm telling the uh telling producer uh in the off-camera, no, there wasn't anything today I was particularly proud of, nothing that I was particularly happy about.
+There wasn't anything in today I was particularly proud of, nothing that I was particularly happy about.

-He said, Really?
+He said, really?

 See, reality TV, folks, the other thing is just typical TV, but the script writers are not union.

-That's it's what it is.
+It's what it is.

 We almost had a meltdown at an Iranian nuclear plant.